Falling Waters Preserve is saluted in Hudson Valley Magazine’s Best of Guide

 Esopus Creek, and fostering environmental education in the Saugerties schools, we are excited to be

-moving into this new partnership with Scenic Hudson and the Dominican Sisters of Sparkill.
+in this partnership with Scenic Hudson and the Dominican Sisters of Sparkill.
 This project

 is both consistent with and expands ECC's mission - 'to conserve significant natural landscapes in the